darekf77/typescript-class-helpers/src/lib/lib-info.md

 THIS FILE IS GENERATED.
 THIS FILE IS GENERATED.
 THIS FILE IS GENERATED.

-Assets from this folder are being shipped with this npm package (typescript-class-helpers@16.5.11) created from this project.
+This folder is an entry point for npm Angular/NodeJS library

 THIS FILE IS GENERATED.THIS FILE IS GENERATED.
 THIS FILE IS GENERATED.